 Skip to main content

-• Protect your HTTP service from unauthorized access
+• Protect your HTTP services from unauthorized user access

 • Provide personalized service content based on user identity

-1. Log in to the TCB console and go to the HTTP Access Service management page
+1. Log in to the CloudBase console and go to HTTP Access Service Management

-2. In the domain-associated resources list, locate the path that requires authentication.
+2. In the domain associated resources list, find the path that requires authentication

-3. Click the authentication switch for the corresponding path to enable authentication.
+3. Click the "Authentication" toggle for the corresponding path to enable authentication

 HTTP Authentication Settings